vrijune/web-dev10-servlets/README.md

 Now create a `.html` file with a fetch request and use it to display all of the titles and contents of the articles.
 If you have trouble working this out you may need to revise Lab 09.
 Hint: when you are making a request to a servlet that is on the same server as the page you are on you only need to give the relative path for the servlet.
-Look in the web-xml file to find the relative path for the Exercise03 servlet.
+Look in the web-xml file to find the relative path for the Exercise03 servlet; it is referenced in the URL pattern.

 The finished `.html` page should look something like this: